fudan-generative-vision/champ/README.md

 Note: The default motion-01 in `inference.yaml` has more than 500 frames and takes about 36GB VRAM.
 If you encounter VRAM issues, consider switching to other example data with less frames.

+# SMPL & Rendering

+Try Champ with your dance videos!
+It may take time to setup the environment, follow the instruction step by step🐢, report issue when necessary.
+See our [instructions on data preparation](https://github.com/fudan-generative-vision/champ/tree/master/docs/data_process.md) here.

 # ComfyUI tutorial

 Champ ComfyUI tutorial see [here](https://www.youtube.com/watch?app=desktop&v=cbElsTBv2-A)!